Wavelet penalized likelihood estimation in generalized functional models: Introduction

 This paper proposes a new estimation procedure based on wavelet decompositions.
-Wavelet based estimators for the nonparametric component of a Gaussian partially linear model have been investigated by \cite{Meyer03}, \cite{ChangQu}, \cite{FadiliBullmore} or \cite{gannaz} and \cite{gannaz_these} more recently.
-But it has not been studied in the content of GPLM.
-Estimation methods encountered in literature need the choice of a smoothing parameter, which optimal value depends on the regularity of the functional part $f$.
+Wavelet based estimators allow to consider heterogeneous functions and can lead to adaptive procedure with respect to the smoothness of the target function.
+The use of wavelets for estimating the nonparametric component of a Gaussian partially linear model has been investigated by \cite{Meyer03}, \cite{ChangQu}, \cite{FadiliBullmore} or \cite{gannaz} and \cite{gannaz_these} more recently.
+But it has not been studied in the context of GPLM.
+Estimation methods encountered in literature need the choice of a smoothing parameter, whose optimal value depends on the regularity of the functional part $f$.
 A cross-validation procedure is then necessary to evaluate this parameter.
 As noted by \cite{Rice} or \cite{Speckman}, cross-validation can present much instability in partially linear models.
 The use of wavelets here leads to a procedure where no cross-validation is needed.
 This adaptivity is the main novelty of our estimation scheme in such models.
 We moreover establish the near-minimax optimality of the estimation for both the linear predictor $\bbeta$ and the nonparametric part $f$, under usual assumptions of correlation between the two parts.
-The correlation condition appears to be similar to what is classically for the Gaussian case and is weaker than in \cite{MammenVanderGeer}.
 Finally, we present an algorithm for computing the estimates.

 The paper is organized as follows: Section 2 presents the assumptions and the estimation procedure.
 It also gives the main properties of our estimators.
 We distinguish two cases: non adaptive penalties and a $\ell^1$ type penalty, which leads to adaptivity.
-In Section 3, we propose a computational algorithm of the adaptive estimation procedure and we present a small simulation study for the numerical implementation.
+In Section 3, we propose a computational algorithm of the adaptive estimation procedure.
+We present a simulation study with a numerical comparison with kernel and splines estimators.
 Proofs of our results are given in the Appendix.